flameshine/online-store/README.md

 <li>Java + HTML + CSS + SQL</li>
 <li>Spring Boot + Spring Security + Spring MVC + Spring Data</li>
 <li>JPA</li>
-<li>Bootstrap</li>
 <li>MySQL</li>
 <li>Maven</li>
-<li>JSP + JSTL</li>
+<li>Thymeleaf</li>
+<li>Bootstrap</li>
+<li>JQuery</li>
 <li>Lombok</li>
 <li>Tomcat</li>
 </ul>
 </li>
 <li><h2>Database</h2>
-There are 2 entities: User and Role.
+There are 2 main entities: the user and the role.
 Each field of them is marked in accordance with the name of this field in the database.
+There are the user_roles table, which created for mapping users and their roles.
+Finally, there are the products table, which contains all products and their details.
 <li><h2>Additions</h2>
-This is the Spring Security web project, where I mastered my skills in using this framework and prepared for a more detailed study of it.
+This project is the essence of my knowledge and I'm sure that it will serve as a good experience for my professional growth.
 </li>
 </ul>